Getting your deposit together

 Whether buying or building, getting the funds together for the deposit is a key part of the home-buying process.
 So it’s important to know what you need and how to get there without any unnecessary stress.

 Typically, banks and other lenders require you to provide 20% of the property price’s cost as a deposit in order to give you a home loan.
 Based on your profile, the condition of the market and other criteria, some lenders may be willing to lend you money even with a 5% deposit.
 However, this may attract extra costs such as lender’s mortgage insurance.
+Your bank or trusted mortgage broker will be able to help you determine your deposit target.

 Did you know that having a larger deposit may help you negotiate a lower interest rate?
 Don Crellin, Managing Director of Resolve Finance, says that a lot more lenders today will adjust the interest rate they charge based on how much deposit you have.
 “If you’ve got a deposit of 20 per cent or more, you can generally get a more favourable deal,” he says.